 At Verify, we usually give the client name in our first outbound message, so candidates can decide if they’re even interested in the company.
 It’s a time saver overall, as you might love the job spec but hate the company.

-There are concerns attached to giving out too much information as in all areas of business but I feel if we are to build a relationship with candidates we should trust them.
-If I can’t give you the exact details you want I will always try to give you as much information as I can and answer your questions.
+There are concerns attached to giving out too much information as in all areas of business but we feel if we are to build a relationship with candidates we should trust them.
+If we can’t give you the exact details you want we will always try to give you as much information as we can and answer your questions.
 Don’t accept being kept in the dark by a consultant but try to be aware that we are not always given all the information you require or are told that we cannot answer some questions.